Web3SecurityDAO/website/collaborating/resources/token-engineering.md

 ---
 description: >-
-  Tokenecomomics plays an important part in decentralisation and monitisation of a protocol.
+  Tokenecomomics plays an important part in decentralisation and monetisation of a protocol.
 ---

 # ⚙️ Token Engineering